Owen's Gravatar Owen Ryan

 The TI-Graph Link™ software only supports very old versions of Microsoft Windows based on DOS, and some ancient versions of Mac OS.
 I chose to run the software in an MS-DOS virtual machine with Windows 3.1 since I already have experience with the platform.

 If you want to replicate my virtual machine, use the MS-DOS 6.22 and Windows 3.1 images from WinWorldPC, and use this archive of the TI Graph Link Software.
-For transferring files I decided to use a physical Floppy Drive since I had one lying around.
+For transferring files, I decided to use a physical Floppy Drive since I had one lying around.
 Here is my Proxmox configuration file (I would recommend editing the config file after creating a VM through Proxmox).

 # Replace with your floppy drive block device